Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

 **Doing the task-to-GPU binding fully via Slurm is currently not recommended on LUMI.
 The problem is that Slurm uses control groups at the task level rather than just `ROCR_VISIBLE_DEVICES` with the latter being more or less the equivalent of affinity masks.
-As sue to the control groups the other GPUs in a job step on a node become completely invisible to a task, communication between tasks through shared memory becomes impossible.**
+When using control groups this way, the other GPUs in a job step on a node become completely invisible to a task, and the Peer2Peer IPC mechanism for communication cannot be used anymore.**

 We present the options for completeness, and as it may still help users if the control group setup is not a problem for the application.